lin-stephanie/astro-antfustyle-theme/src/content/blog/faqs-and-known-issues.md

 ### Page Backgrounds

-Backgrounds, except `Rose.astro`, use custom elements with animations that stop to prevent memory leaks.
-There’s no performance issue, but [report](https://github.com/lin-stephanie/astro-antfustyle-theme/issues) any if you encounter any performance problems.
+Backgrounds, except for 'rose', use custom elements with animations that stop to prevent memory leaks.
+No major performance issues have been reported, but please [report any problems](https://github.com/lin-stephanie/astro-antfustyle-theme/issues) if you encounter theme.

 Currently, backgrounds are not supported for pages at the `/blog/[...slug]` path.
 If you wish to add one, you can modify the `src/pages/blog/[...slug].astro` file like this: